jp-schneider/awesome/README.md

 ### TL;DR

-In this repository, we show how to use *Implicit Representations* in combination with a prior known object shape to enhance segmentation quality.
-Is the object, either convex, star-shaped, path-connected, periodic or symmetric in space or time, we show, how to use this information to regularize any segmentation model or variational approach.
+In this repository we show how to use shape constraints with *Implicit Representations* to enhance segmentation quality.
+Is the object, either convex, star-shaped, path-connected, periodic or symmetric in space or time, we show, how this information can be used to regularize any segmentation model or variational approach.
 One can use our method either as a post-processing step or as a constraint during training.

-This can especially be useful if one does not have much data at hand, the data is noisy, or existing segmentation models are not accurate enough.
+This can especially be useful if one has not much data at hand, the data is noisy, or existing segmentation models are not accurate or robust.

 ### Getting Started

 To get started, please follow the [Getting Started guide](docs/getting_started.md) to set up the environment.

-If you curious how the priors work, we have created short "how-to" notebooks for two of the priors:
+If you courious how the priors work, we have created short "how-to" notebooks for two of the priors:
 - [Convexity](notebooks/how_to/convexity.ipynb)
 - [Path-Connectedness](notebooks/how_to/path-connectedness.ipynb)

-### Reproducibility
+### Reproducability

 Once the environment is set up, we explain in the [reproduction guide](docs/reproduction_guide.md) how to reproduce the results of the paper.

 # Execution of the code

-The training and evaluation of models can be achieved using separate configurations and the `run.py` script within the scripts folder.
+The training and evaluation of models can be archieved using seperate configurations and the `run.py` script within the scripts folder.

 ```bash